dukesrg/logue-fx/README.md

 # logue-fx
 Custom effects for Korg logue-sdk compatible synths

-You can get the latest pre-compiled versions of the effects in [releases](../../releases/) section.
+You can get the latest pre-compiled versions of the effects in the [releases](../../releases/) section.

 ### Project structure